TheDotLabs/git_flow/README.md

 ### Scenario-3 : Start of sprint BB

 We know the above release process may take a little time and meanwhile the next sprint can start.
-Hence in order to start the new sprint work, again the team lead will take out a new branch from develop:
+Hence in order to start the new sprint work, again the team lead will take out a new branch from develop and thereafter team members can start working with their respective branches:

 ```
-develop
+develop-team-A

-    -- dev/team-A/sprint-BB
+    -- sprint-BB/team-A/bug/fix-null-in-report
-    -- dev/team-B/sprint-BB
+    -- sprint-BB/team-A/feature/beat-o-meter
 ```

 And the process will continue, without hampering the previous sprint branches anywhere.